Welcome Veterans, Reservists, Active Duty and Eligible Dependents!

 - Receive help filling out Financial Aid Applications and check status.

 - Turn in the CA BOG Fee Waiver applications instead of waiting in line at the Financial Aid Office.

 - Meet with an Academic Counselor for academic counseling needs.

-- Meet with a Strength In Support representative for transitional counseling.
+- Meet with a Strength In Support representative for transitional counseling, mentorship, and workshops.

 - Receive information and participate in the Veterans Upward Bound college preparation program.